BryceVandegrift/website/content/software.md

 ### Shell

-For my shell, I use [zsh](https://zsh.org/).
+For my shell, I use [oksh](https://github.com/ibara/oksh) which is OpenBSD's version of the Public Domain Korn Shell (pdksh).
-It's compatible with bash and has a few features that I find very useful like syntax highlighting and auto completion.
-I have been considering using a shell that isn't as bloated as zsh, but I can't seem to find anything to my liking.
+For the longest time I have used zsh as my main shell, however I have decided to switch to [o]ksh since it is simpler and faster than zsh.
+I found that zsh is a bit too bloated for me and has caused a few problems in the past that [o]ksh solves.

 ### Text/Code Editor